whatthefork/PHP-URL-Signer/README.md

 ## Installation

-Dirt simple installation: Copy the class file in your project.
+Dirt simple installation: Copy the class file into your project.
 That's it, the class is self-contained and does not rely on any external code.

 It's been tested with PHP 7.2.x